EldoTennis/Eldoraigne-Automations-Chatbot/project_charter/High_Level_Design.md

 ### 2.1.
 Hosting & Portability
 - **Current Hosting:** The n8n instance and Postgres database are currently hosted on Render.
 - **Portability:** The architecture is designed to be portable.
-A migration to a different hosting provider (e.g., bare-metal or another cloud provider) would primarily involve migrating the Postgres database and re-configuring the n8n environment variables.
-The core workflow logic remains unchanged.
+A migration to a different hosting provider would primarily involve migrating the Postgres database and re-configuring the n8n environment variables.

 ### 2.2.
 Backup & Disaster Recovery
 - **Configuration Files (Google Sheets):** A dedicated, scheduled n8n workflow (`Backup Automation`) will run nightly.
 It will read each sheet from the Configuration Hub and save a timestamped `.csv` version to a dedicated "Backups" folder in Google Drive.
 - **State Database (Postgres):** The primary backup mechanism for the state database will be the automated backup feature provided by the hosting platform (Render).
-This is the most reliable method for point-in-time recovery.

 ### 2.3.
 Future State: CI/CD Pipeline
-- **Vision:** To enable automated deployment of n8n workflows from the GitHub repository to the n8n instance.
+- **Vision:** To enable automated deployment of n8n workflows from the GitHub repository to the n8n instance using the `n8n-cli` and GitHub Actions.
-- **Proposed Technology:** This would be achieved using **GitHub Actions**.
-- **Process:**
-    1. A change is merged into the `main` branch of the repository.
-    2. A GitHub Action is triggered.
-    3. The Action uses a secure SSH connection to the n8n host server.
-    4. On the server, it executes the `n8n-cli` (Command Line Interface) command to import the updated workflow `.json` file from the repository into the n8n instance, overwriting the old version.
 - **Status:** This is a future requirement and is not in the scope of the initial build.

 ---

-## 3. Development & Release Cycle
+## 3. Project Execution Framework

 ### 3.1.
-Code Repository & Documentation
-- **Code & Artifact Repository:** GitHub.com is the central repository for all version-controlled project artifacts.
-- **Operator's Manual:** The GitHub Wiki serves as the primary documentation for the system's day-to-day administrator.
+Phase 1: Requirements Gathering
+- The Project Lead provides a set of `Business Requirements`.
+- The AI Solutions Architect translates these into formal documentation (BRS, HLD, LLD) and asks clarifying questions to ensure all details are captured.
+- This phase concludes when the Project Lead approves the final set of requirements documents.

 ### 3.2.
-Development Phase (Conversational)
+Phase 2: Build
-New `Business Requirements` are provided by the Project Lead.
-The AI Solutions Architect will update the project documentation suite and propose technical solutions within the chat for rapid iteration.
+- The AI Solutions Architect provides step-by-step instructions for the Project Lead to implement the requirements.
+- This includes creating and configuring accounts (e.g., Google Service Account), setting up files and folders (e.g., Google Sheets), and providing the `JSON` for n8n workflows.
+- This phase focuses on one work item at a time.
+- If a technical challenge requires a change to the design, the process reverts to Phase 1 to update the documentation before proceeding.

 ### 3.3.
-Release Phase (Formal)
+Phase 3: Testing (To Be Detailed)
+- The Project Lead will test the implemented feature to ensure it meets the requirements.
+- (Further details on test cases and user acceptance criteria will be defined here in a future release).

+### 3.4.
+Phase 4: Release
-Upon the command **"This is approved.
-Prepare the release for commit,"** the AI will generate a complete "Release Package" containing all changed artifacts formatted for their destination.
-The Project Lead is responsible for committing these updates to the GitHub repository.
+- After successful testing, the Project Lead will issue the command: **"This is approved.
+Prepare the release for commit."**
+- The AI Solutions Architect will generate the complete, final "Commit Package" containing all changed project artifacts.
+- The Project Lead is responsible for committing these final artifacts to the GitHub repository, which marks the formal conclusion of the work item.

 ---

 ## 4. Changelog
-- **v1.0 - v2.1:** Established core architecture, security model, and development processes.
+- **v1.0 - v2.1:** Established core architecture, security model, and initial development processes.
-- **v3.0 (Current):** Added sections for Infrastructure & Operations, including Hosting, Backup & Disaster Recovery, and a vision for a future CI/CD pipeline.
-Updated the component diagram to include the Backup Automation workflow.
+- **v3.0:** Added sections for Infrastructure & Operations, including Hosting, Backup & Disaster Recovery, and a vision for a future CI/CD pipeline.
+- **v4.0:** Formalized the "Project Execution Framework" (Requirements, Build, Test, Release) to structure the project lifecycle.
+- **v4.1 (Current):** Corrected Markdown formatting for nested Mermaid diagram to resolve rendering issues.